xerial/silk-format/README.md

 2013-11-20	debug	{result:"success", elapsed time:12.3}
 ```

-It is equivalent to write as follows:
+This is equivalent to write as follows:
 ```
 -log
  -date:2013-11-20